-Hanalei Bridge area will be subject to delays from now until about September, while crews repair and reinforce the hillside just south of the bridge.
-These repairs are necessitated by erosion and debris falling on the highway.
+Hanalei Bridge area will be subject to delays while crews repair and reinforce the hillside just south of the bridge.
+These repairs are necessitated by the landslide after the flooding in March 2021.
 Hanalei Bridge is located past our Kauai vacation rentals at Princeville Resort on North Shore Kauai.

 Expect traffic delays when driving both north and south near the Hanalei Bridge.

 Work is expected to take four to five months.
 The DOT said “they will be stopping traffic in both directions for 45 min. periods to bring down unstable material and will run contraflow traffic for 20 minute period.”

 Crossing the Hanalei River, it was originally constructed in 1895 and was most recently rebuilt in 2003, as an exact replica of the original.
 Prior to the bridge, ferries were used to cross the rivers of the Hanalei valley.

 Hanalei Bay.
 While you can expect delays, the beach is open and it is epic.
 One of the most famous of all Kauai beaches with its unforgettable view of Bali Hai, is two miles long.
 The crescent-shaped bay with our Hanalei rentals is a perfect lounging, sunning and ocean play spot, and offers kayaking, paddling and fabulous summer swimming.
 There are lifeguard stations and restrooms.